 Cloudfront

 Amazon's CDN offering is the third of the big three alternatives.
-Since it uses volume based billing, it could offer an attractive CDN option as a standby, as long as you don't mind missing out on cache by tag (sorry Magento and Drupal).
+Since it uses volume based billing, it could be an attractive CDN option as a standby, as long as you don't mind missing out on cache by tag (sorry Magento and Drupal).
 It is also complicated to configure for dynamic content and could miss features that you need.
 In fact most people use Cloudfront for static content, eg images, CSS, etc and run a Varnish instance within AWS to provide easier to configure full page caching.

 Peakhour.io

 Peakhour is also volume based billing with a minimum monthly charge of $20.
 We provide all the advanced caching features that Fastly does, as well as WAF and image optimisation as standard, all in the one service fee.
-We don't require you cede control of DNS to us and we're Australian owned and based.
+We don't require you to cede control of DNS to us and we're Australian owned and based.